yugabyte/yugabyte-db/docs/content/latest/reference/drivers/python/yugabyte-psycopg2-reference.md

 </ul>

-This page provides details for getting started with `YugabyteDB Psycopg2 Driver` for connecting to YugabyteDB YSQL API.

-[Yugabyte Psycopg2 driver](https://github.com/yugabyte/psycopg2) is a distributed python driver for [YSQL](/latest/api/ysql/) built on the [PostgreSQL psycopg2 driver](https://github.com/psycopg/psycopg2).
-Although the upstream PostgreSQL psycopg2 driver works with YugabyteDB, the Yugabyte driver enhances YugabyteDB by eliminating the need for external load balancers.
+The [Yugabyte Psycopg2 driver](https://github.com/yugabyte/psycopg2) is a distributed Python driver for [YSQL](/latest/api/ysql/), built on the [PostgreSQL psycopg2 driver](https://github.com/psycopg/psycopg2).
+Although the upstream PostgreSQL psycopg2 driver works with YugabyteDB, the Yugabyte driver enhances YugabyteDB as follows:

-- It is **cluster-aware**, which eliminates the need for an external load balancer.
+- It is **cluster-aware**, eliminating the need for external load balancers.

 - It is **topology-aware**, which is essential for geographically-distributed applications.
 The driver uses servers that are part of a set of geo-locations specified by topology keys.

 ## Load balancing